bbkingg/Coursera-Getting-and-Cleaning-Data--Course-Project/README.md

 Design Process

 First step of the code merges the training and test data for creating one dataset.
-In the second step, the measurements on the mean and standard deviation were extracted for each measurement (68 variables extracted from the original 561), and then the mean of each measurement were taken by each subject and activity, resulting in the final data set.
+In the second step, the measurements on the mean and standard deviation were extracted for each measurement, and then the mean of each measurement were taken by each subject and activity,resulting in the final data set.
+The final dataset contains all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).

 These step can be listed as follows.

 Read data.
 Merge the training and the test sets to create one data set.